June 22, 2020

 Looking at this purely from a statistical standpoint, either choice should work out about the same, on average, because it is really a matter of pay now or pay later.
 However, the actual experience of any one individual – in terms of how long they will live and how much care they will eventually need – will almost always vary from the averages.
 Therefore, the key is to understand how the contracts work and think in terms of total lifetime cost.
 No one can predict the future, but your own health and family history are the best indicators of what you might reasonably expect and plan for.

 Ultimately, it may simply come down to choosing the one you are most comfortable with.
 Selecting a retirement community may be one of the biggest financial decisions you make, so when comparison shopping, it is important that you fully understand the costs associated with each choice and the services you will receive in return.

 Visit https://moneygauge.mylifesite.net/cedar-community and try the easy-to-use calculator to find out which residential options are a preliminary match for your future.

 For questions or to schedule a tour of our senior apartments and other living facilities in West Bend and Elkhart Lake, Wisconsin, contact Cathy, 262-338-4615, or Abby, 262-338-4617.

-Content is legally licensed for use by myLifeSite.
+Content is legally licensed for use on the Cedar Community website by myLifeSite.